-4. After you have completed 51 or more credit hours, consider a non-judicial externship with an organization that focuses on immigration issues, such as the Legal Assistance Foundation of Metropolitan Chicago.
+4. Consider a non-judicial externship with an organization that focuses on immigration issues, such as the Legal Assistance Foundation of Metropolitan Chicago.

 5. Become a part of the Chicago network of immigration lawyers by getting involved with the Chicago Bar Association's Young Lawyers Section Committee on Immigration Law or the American Bar Association's Commission on Immigration.

 6. Get to know Loyola's professors specializing in immigration law - Margaret McCormick and The Honorable Robert D. Vinikoor.